UpCloudLtd/uks-instructions/fluent-bit/README.md

 ## Configure Users and View Logs

 The logs are now flowing to the OpenSearch instance.
-The database was created with Access Control on to ensure proper security, and by default this means that only the `fluentbit` user has read and write access to the `uks` index.
+The database was created with Access Control ON to ensure proper security, and by default this means that only the `fluentbit` user has read and write access to the `uks` index.
 If you want to view the log information in OpenSearch Dashboard, you will need to give `upadmin` user sufficient access.
 Go to [UpCloud](https://upcloud.com), login and go to `Databases`.
 Open the created database and click on `Users` tab.
-Modify the `upadmin` user and give the user admin rights.
+Modify the `upadmin` user by clicking `ACCESS CONTROL` and give the user admin rights.

 ![Access Control](images/opensearch_access-control.png)